-Holly Markiecki-Bennetts, a school counselor at Mercy High School in Farmington Hills and the current president of the Michigan Association for College Admission Counseling reassures students and parents that “holistic doesn’t mean that you have to be involved in everything.”
+Holly Markiecki-Bennetts, a school counselor at Mercy High School in Farmington Hills and the immediate past-president of the Michigan Association for College Admission Counseling reassures students and parents that “holistic doesn’t mean that you have to be involved in everything.”

 Instead, Markiecki-Bennetts suggests that for colleges, it means they consider what the student does in and out of the classroom and how that reflects who the student is as an individual.

 In other words, colleges are looking for the kinds of qualities in students that will blend well and add to their college as a whole.